 Residing in Newcastle, Kelsey cherishes her life with her husband Dustin, their three daughters—Maddie, Macie, and Millie—and their beloved dog, Mack.
 Her love for dance is only matched by her commitment to nurturing the next generation of dancers.

-Hannah Healey has been dancing literally since birth.
+Hannah Tena has been dancing literally since birth.
 Hannah grew up dancing in her mother's studio in Western Oklahoma, studying ballet, tap, jazz, lyrical, hip hop, and acrobatics.
+Through High School, She

-Through High School, She became an assistant teacher for Diva School of Dance, and later became the hip hop instructor, where she continues to teach today.
+became an assistant teacher for Diva School of Dance, and later became the hip hop instructor.

 Hannah grew up in the competitive dance circuit and brought home many awards.
 She was named Petite Miss Dance and Teen Miss Dance of Chapter 35 in the Dance Masters of America organization.
 She was also named "Top Entertainer" - Talent on Parade's highest score of the competition, Celebrations Professional Promise Award, and many story teller awards with her stage presence and emotion.